rust-lang/book/src/packages-crates-and-modules.md

 There's one more term related to crates: 'the crate root'.
 We'll talk about that more in the 'modules' section below.

 Let's make this a bit more concrete.
-Let's make a simple crate, and then, over the rest of this section, explore the package, crate, and module system by changing it.
-More specifically, let's make a crate that does basic math on some numbers: adds one or subtracts one.
-We want to focus on the structure rather than complicated functionality.
+We'll make a simple crate, and then, over the rest of this section, explore the crate system by changing it.
+More specifically, we'll make a crate that does basic math on some numbers: adds one or subtracts one.

 Let's call our new crate `math`.
 Generate it with Cargo: